 An introduction to the September/October 2016 issue of Architecture Australia.

+- Cathedral Square.
 Kerry Hill Architects has led a collaborative redevelopment of the historic heart of Perth since 2009, complementing the existing heritage fabric with architectural insertions at an urban scale.
+Review by Philip Vivian.

-Four new halls of residence, by Jackson Clements Burrows Architects, McBride Charles Ryan, and Hayball and Richard Middleton Architects, are shaping the urban environment of the Clayton campus and fostering a sense of community.
+- Monash University Halls of Residence.
+Four new halls of residence, by Jackson Clements Burrows Architects, McBride Charles Ryan, and Hayball and Richard Middleton Architects, are shaping the urban environment of Monash University’s Clayton campus.
+Review by Philip Goad.